openware/kaigara/README.md

 ### Encryptor

-Encryptor is used only to encrypt/decrypt vars from secret scope.
+Encryptor is used only to encrypt/decrypt vars from `secret` scope.

-If you use `plaintext` (default setting), then there is no encryption and you can read your secrets freely, but in the case of `transit` or `aes` encryption you won't be able to read their contents.
+If you use `plaintext` (default setting), then there is no encryption and you can read your secrets freely, but in the case of `transit` or `aes` encryption you won't be able to read their contents directly, you'd only see its encrypted version.

 #### Transit

-**Warning**: If you use Vault transit as encryptor, then this setting should be set:
+**Warning**: If you `transit` encryptor, make sure to enable Transit engine in Vault:

 ```bash
 vault secrets enable transit
 ```

-To **find out** whether transit key exists or not:
+To **find out** whether Transit key exists or not:

 ```sh
 vault list transit/keys | grep *deployment_id*_kaigara_*app_name*
 ```

-To **create** transit key, run:
+To **create** a Transit key, run:

 ```sh
 vault write -f transit/keys/*deployment_id*_kaigara_*app_name*
 ```

-To **encrypt** a plain text, run:
+To **encrypt** a plain text string, run:

 ```sh
 vault write transit/encrypt/*deployment_id*_kaigara_*app_name* -plaintext=*text*
 ```

-To **decrypt** a cipher text, run:
+To **decrypt** a cipher text string, run:
 ```sh
 vault write transit/decrypt/*deployment_id*_kaigara_*app_name* -ciphertext=*text*
 ```